dgatf/msrc/README.md

-# MSRC - Multi Sensor for RC - Smartport, Frsky D, XBUS, SRXL, IBUS, SBUS1/2, Multiplex Sensor Bus, Jeti Ex Bus
+# MSRC - Multi Sensor for RC - Smartport, Frsky D, XBUS, SRXL, IBUS, SBUS1/2, Multiplex Sensor Bus, Jeti Ex Bus, Hitec

 This is a DIY project to send sensors telemetry for a fraction of the weight and cost of the stock sensors.
 It adds support for several ESC telemetry protocols